marklacasse/contrast-flex-agent-demo/README.md

 This repository contains a comprehensive demonstration environment for the Contrast Flex Agent, featuring multiple vulnerable applications for security testing and analysis.

+> **⚠️ BETA STATUS - PHP Applications**
+> The PHP applications (Drupal and Laravel) are currently in **beta** and not fully functional with the Contrast Flex Agent.
+These applications may experience issues with agent integration and are provided for testing purposes only.
+For production-ready demonstrations, please use the Python, Node.js, .NET, or Java applications.

 ## Repository Information

 **Repository URL:** https://github.com/marklacasse/contrast-flex-agent-demo.git